Homolovi State Park: History

 Four of the sites are listed on the National Register of Historic Places.

 Exhibits and activities

-The visitor center displayed pottery sherds, baskets, and other artifacts, as well as offering an introduction to the human history of the park area.
-Information could also be found about the flora and fauna of the park, and there were books and authentic Hopi art work for sale.
+The visitor center displays pottery sherds, baskets, and other artifacts, as well as offering an introduction to the human history of the park area and the flora and fauna of the park.
+Books and authentic Hopi art works are available for sale.

-Out of the seven Homolovi ruins, two were open to visitors.
+Out of the seven Homolovi ruins, two are open to visitors.
 Homolovi II, the largest and most thoroughly excavated site, has a sidewalk and interpretive signs.
 It was occupied between 1330 and 1400, and has about 1200 rooms.
 Archaeologists believe that the inhabitants were trading cotton for pottery with the inhabitants of the Hopi Mesas.
 This ruin also features three large rectangular plazas and about forty kivas (underground ceremonial chambers).
 There are also several clusters of pit-houses, occupied before 1260, which appear as mere depressions in the earth.
 Petroglyphs may be seen along certain sections of a nearby trail (Tsu'vo).